lPrimemaster/mulex-fk/docs/getting_started.md

 # Getting Started

 ## Running the server
 Mulex-fk manages all of the backends/frontends via the `mxmain` server service.
-You can start it with a new test experiment via:
+You can start it with a new test experiment via
 ```sh
 mxmain -n testexp -l
 ```